uw-advanced-robotics/taproot/README.md

-# mcb-2019-2020
+# aruw-mcb

-All ARUW's MCB code for the RoboMaster competition.
-We use:
+ARUW's "Main Control Board" (MCB) code for the RoboMaster competition.

+The MCB is a [RoboMaster Development Board Type A](https://store.dji.com/product/rm-development-board-type-a) which directly operates all major systems on our robots.
+Among these are drive, turret, launcher wheels, and human input.

+Software we use:
 - `modm`, a C++-native HAL
 - the gcc compiler
 - openocd to deploy and debug